PrefectHQ/prefect/docs/tutorial/flows.md

 </div>

 !!! tip "Flows can contain arbitrary Python"
-    As we can see above, flow definitions can contain arbitrary Python logic.
+    As shown above, flow definitions can contain arbitrary Python logic.

 ## Parameters

 As with any Python function, you can pass arguments to a flow.
 The positional and keyword arguments defined on your flow function are called [parameters](/concepts/flows/#parameters).
-Prefect will automatically perform type conversion using any provided type hints.
+Prefect automatically performs type conversion using any provided type hints.
 Let's make the repository a string parameter with a default value:

 ```python hl_lines="6 7 11" title="repo_info.py"